katiegoines/homework_portal/README.md

 ### Technology

-Ruby on Rails, Postgresql, Bcrpyt, Bootstrap, HTML, CSS
+Ruby on Rails, Postgresql, Bcrpyt (ruby gem for the encryption of passwords), Bootstrap, HTML, CSS/SASS

 Ruby version 2.4.1